Mean-based incomplete pairwise comparisons method with the reference values: Preliminaries

 where

-Both methods EVM and GMM have their incomplete counterparts.
+Both the EVM and GMM methods have incomplete counterparts.
 Extending the EVM to incomplete matrices was proposed by Harker \citep{Harker1987amoq}.
-Similar extension of GMM for incomplete PC matrices can be found in \citep{kulakowski2020otgm} or equivalently for Logarithmic Least-Squares method in \citep{Bozoki2010ooco,Tone1993llsm}. \end{defn}
+A similar extension of GMM for incomplete PC matrices can be found in \citep{kulakowski2020otgm}, or, equivalently, for the Logarithmic Least-Squares method in \citep{Bozoki2010ooco,Tone1993llsm}. \end{defn} \begin{example} As an illustrative example, consider buying a large refrigerator for our home.
+Our selection is limited because we are looking for an uncommon $70$-cm-wide model.
+Eventually, we find three suitable refrigerators offered at similar prices.
+To choose the best one, we compare the refrigerators pairwise and record the results in a matrix $C$.
+For a pair $i\!-\!j$, we assign a score of $1$ if we like them equally, $2$ if we slightly prefer refrigerator $i$ to refrigerator $j$, and $3$ if we moderately prefer refrigerator $i$ to refrigerator $j$.
+If $c_{ij}=p$, where $p\in\{1,2,3\}$, then we set $c_{ji}=1/p$.
+Of course, $c_{ii}=1$.
+The resulting matrix is shown below: